Cray-HPE/docs-csm/operations/rack_resiliency/Manage_Critical_Services.md

 - After this proceed to add critical service(s) to [kyverno `clusterpolicy`](#add-critical-services-to-kyverno-clusterpolicy)

 ## Add critical service using ConfigMap

+Before editing the ConfigMap, follow the [instructions](Manage_Critical_Services.md#1-verify-that-the-critical-services-is-present-in-the-kubernetes-cluster) mentioned to check whether the service is configured on the Kubernetes cluster.
+Proceed to next step if the servie configured.

 ### 1 Edit the ConfigMap